socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

 component is large/dense enough to be worth it), or drop this milestone.
 This replaces "the matrix approach is obviously better" with an actual answer.

-**Status: A2.0 has not been run** (checked 2026-07-30 — `git log --grep=A2.0` returns only the docs commit that created this gate).
-It is still the prerequisite for everything else in A2.
+**Status: done, 2026-07-31 — result is GO.** See "A2.0 results" below for the measured data and the resulting decision.

 **New supporting evidence for running it (2026-07-30).** Profiling (`sample`, 2000N/40000E, all centralities) a build with the WS14 logging cost removed — i.e. with the dominant noise source gone,